SenaCelikk/business-analysis-portfolio/case-studies/automated-bug-reporting.md

 * Combine the information into a structured report
 * Send the report to the team's communication channel

-The solution was designed to build on the information already available through the App Health Dashboard.
+The solution was designed to reuse information already available through the App Health Dashboard rather than requiring the user to collect it manually.

 ---